Natsu6767/Natsu6767.github.io/_pages/about.md

 I am a second year Computer Science Masters student at the University of California, San Diego, advised by Prof. <a href="https://xiaolonw.github.io/"> Xiaolong Wang </a>.

 I graduated from Indian Institute of Technology, Roorkee in 2020, with major in Electrical Engineering.
-During Fall 2019 I spent a semester abroad at the University of Maryland, College Park  as a research intern with Prof. <a href="https://www.cs.umd.edu/~abhinav/">Abhinav Shrivastava </a>.
+During Fall 2019 I spent a semester abroad at the University of Maryland, College Park doing research with Prof. <a href="https://www.cs.umd.edu/~abhinav/">Abhinav Shrivastava </a>.

 I am astounded by us humans' abilities to adapt.
 We are the only species that can circumnavigate the world and now live even in the most remote corners of our beautiful planet.
 I believe that for machines and robots to work efficiently in our daily life they must be able to adapt fast and safely.
 I want to develop artificial intelligence methods that would allow robots to <b>generalize</b> and <b>adapt</b> to novel surroundings and continuously learn over their lifetime.
 My interests lie broadly at the intersection of <b>Reinforcement Learning</b>, <b>Computer Vision</b>, and <b>Robotics</b>.

+<a href="/assets/pdf/Mohit_CV.pdf">[CV]</a>

+I would love to hear from you!
+You can get in touch with me at m4jain [at] ucsd.edu